 Remote Education: keeping children safe online - All schools and colleges should continue to consider the safety of their children when they are asked to work online.
-The starting point for online teaching should be that the same principles as set out in the school's staff code of conduct should be followed.
+The starting point for online teaching should be that the same principles as set out in the school's or college's staff behaviour policy (sometimes known as a code of conduct) should be followed.
+This policy should amongst other things include acceptable use of technologies, staff pupil/student relationships and communication including the use of social media.
+The policy should apply equally to any existing or new online and distance learning arrangements which are introduced.

-Schools should, as much as is reasonably possible, consider if their existing policies adequately reflect that some children (and in some cases staff) continue to work remotely online.
+Schools and colleges should, as much as is reasonably possible, consider if their existing policies adequately reflect that some children (and in some cases staff) continue to work remotely online.
+As with the child protection policy, in some cases an annex/addendum summarising key coronavirus related changes may be more effective than re-writing/re-issuing the whole policy.